Loading data...

 Node

-Participant running software to validate, store, and relay data.
+Computer running blockchain software to verify, store, or relay data.

 Non-Custodial